 National Security Crisis Law Fellows

-David Cavell is a Presidential Speechwriter at the White House.
+David Cavell is Senior Advisor and Assistant Attorney General for Massachusetts Attorney General Maura Healey.
+From 2015 to 2017 he served as a Presidential Speechwriter at the White House.
 He graduated from Georgetown University Law Center in 2013, and spent two years as an associate at Choate, Hall, and Stewart LLP in Boston, Massachusetts.
-Prior to law school, he spent three years as Speechwriter and Deputy Director of New Media for Massachusetts Governor Deval Patrick.
-He received his bachelor’s degreefrom Tufts University in 2006, after which he taught fourth grade as a Teach for America corps member in the South Bronx, New York, and often wore his Red Sox jersey to school.
+Prior to law school, he spent three years serving as Speechwriter and Deputy Director of New Media for Massachusetts Governor Deval Patrick.
+He received his bachelor’s degree from Tufts University in 2006, after which he taught fourth grade as a Teach for America corps member in the South Bronx, New York, and often wore his Red Sox jersey to school.

 Jordan Chase-Jacobsen graduated from Connecticut College with a B.A. magna cum laude in International Relations in 2005.
 As a law student, he has served as a summer associate at the Washington, D.C. office of Gibson Dunn and interned for the Office of Science and Technology Policy in the Executive Office of the President.
 Jordan previously served as an analyst in the Central Intelligence Agency’s Directorate of Intelligence for five years and as a paralegal at the Federal Trade Commission for a year.
 A native of Boulder, CO, Jordan is pursuing a career in litigation and will serve as an associate at Gibson Dunn after graduation.